Use an old pair of jeans to make this darling denim corsage!

 3. Sew along the edges of the flowers to prevent fraying.
-(It will fray a little, but not as much, it also gives body to each of the petals.)
+(It will fray a little, but not as much, and this step will also give some body to each of the petals.)

-4. Stack them together, large flower to small.
+4. Stack the flowers together, large flower behind the small.
 Make sure the petals don’t overlap each other.

-5. Sew a large bead in the middle, then, sew 7-8 pearls around it.
+5. Sew a large bead in the middle.
+I had a rhinestone in the center, then I sewed 7-8 pearls around it.
 I sew at least a couple times for each bead to make sure they are secure.
 For the color of the beads, I originally wanted to do a cream color, but I ended up picking darker colors.
 I like that the beads don’t stand out too much.

-6. Sew the pin to a 1 1/2″ felt circle.
-Using the slip stitch, sew that onto the back of the flower.
+6. Cut your felt into a 1 2/2″ circle, then sew the corsage pin to the circle.
+Using the slip stitch, sew the felt onto the back of the flower.

-7. I didn’t want my flower to lay flat, so I squeezed it and made the shape.
-It is totally a personal preference.
+I didn’t want my flower to lay flat, so I squeezed it a bit so it stands up.
+(But that is totally a personal preference!)

 I love this corsage!
 It also makes a fun hair accessory, or something cute to clip onto a bag.